-- 3) Pre-approval must be obtained for travel amendments during travel that results in an increase of costs of \$5003 or more.
-All other travel amendments resulting in an overall increase of costs less than \$500 can be approved upon return to FSM. - 4) The Allottee has the discretion to withhold approval if the amendment is: - a) Not considered necessary; - b) Motivated by personal circumstances; - c) Excessive after considering the situation; - d) Not related to Government business; - e) An entitlement that is not allowed under the travelers employment terms and conditions. - 5) If the amendment results in an increase in the overall travel expense: - a) the traveler must obtain approval and certification from the appropriate Allottee as defined under subpart 5.6.2 prior to committing Government funds to additional costs; and - b) submit the relevant Travel Authorization documentation to the Travel Officer as soon as practically possible for processing (preferably prior to travel commencing). - 6) The responsibility is with the traveler to provide documented evidence as to why their travel was amended from the original TA that was submitted i.e. cancelled flights will require notification from the airline of the cancellation. - 7) If the amendment occurs when the travel event has already commenced, and the amendment results in an increase in the overall travel expense > \$500, and there is sufficient time (i.e. at least 3 working days) the traveler must: - a) Communicate changes to the travel costs and the reasons to the relevant Government Officer based in FSM to prepare an amendment to the TA; - Send via email the relevant copies of booking quotations or other documentation to support the amendment; - c) Submit the original copies of the documentation upon return to the FSM; - d) Obtain a copy of the signed amendment to the TA that has been stamped and signed by the Certification Unit; and - e) Make the appropriate travel change arrangements after approval and certification has been received. - 8) If the amendment occurs when the travel event has already commenced, the amendment results in an increase in the overall travel expense >\$500, and there is insufficient time (i.e. due to medical emergency or missed flight) the traveler must: - a) Contact the person required to approve the amendment explaining the situation and the estimated increase in cost (preferably via email or messenger that can be printed at a later date); - b) Obtain a written approval (via email or scanned letter) in response to communication described in subpart 5.6.3(5); - c) Submit the amended TA together with original documentation (i.e. pre-approval as described in subpart 5.6.3(3), boarding passes, payment receipt, invoices etc) immediately upon return to the FSM; - d) Note that the pre-approval is made without the Certification Unit certifying there are sufficient funds available for the travel amendment.
-In such cases where there is insufficient funds, the traveler may have to bear the cost or suitable arrangements are made with the Allottee as to how this can be remedied. - 9) Approval of a Travel Voucher does not constitute an approved amendment of the TA.
+- 1) A TA may be amended in whole or part, but each amendment must be approved and certified in accordance with subpart 5.6.2. - 2) Any amendment that is not approved will result in the traveler bearing the cost of the amendment. - 3) Pre-approval must be obtained for travel amendments during travel that results in an increase of costs of \$300 or more.
+All other travel amendments resulting in an overall increase of costs less than \$300 can be approved upon return to FSM provided that no change on other sections of the TA. - 4) The Allottee has the discretion to withhold approval if the amendment is: - a) Not considered necessary; - b) Motivated by personal circumstances; - c) Excessive after considering the situation; - d) Not related to Government business; - e) An entitlement that is not allowed under the traveler's employment terms and conditions. - 5) If the amendment results in an increase in the overall travel expense>\$300: - a) the traveler must obtain approval and certification from the appropriate Allottee as defined under subpart 5.6.2 prior to committing Government funds to additional costs; and - b) submit the relevant Travel Authorization documentation to the Travel Officer as soon as practically possible for processing (preferably prior to travel commencing). - 6) The responsibility is with the traveler to provide documented evidence as to why their travel was amended from the original TA that was submitted i.e. cancelled flights will require notification from the airline of the cancellation. - 7) The Secretary of Finance & Administration may issue detailed procedures on TA amendments >\$300 to cover